-Ruffles, Giant and the Washington Wizards are proud to honor the great and countless contributions of African Americans.
+The Washington Wizards are proud to honor the great and countless contributions of African Americans.
 In addition to events throughout the community, the wizards will spotlight and honor various African Americans making a positive difference in their communities.
-The spotlights will take place during four Wizards home games in February.
+The spotlights will take place during each of the four Wizards home games in February.
 The Wizards will honor individuals that are making a difference in their communities using the pillars supported by the Monumental Sports & Entertainment Foundation.
-The five pillars are hunger and homelessness, military and veteran, health and fitness, education and youth basketball.
+The five pillars are Education, Health and Fitness, Hunger and Homelessness, Military and Veteran, and Youth Basketball.

 MSE Pillar: Pediatric Health & Fitness